-Penetrative sex may become painful without being decently aroused.
-Therefore, physically relaxing the body is just as important as being mentally prepared when it comes to anal sex especially.
-Take a warm shower.
-Get a relaxing massage.
-Lube up the outside of the anus and massage the opening with a finger or a favorite anal-safe vibrator.
-Grab your partner and an oral dam and go to town with some anallingus.
+On the other hand, the internal sphincter is controlled by the autonomic nervous system and will only open up willingly when the entire body is relaxed.
+Therefore, taking the time to physically loosen up is equally as important as being mentally prepared when it comes to anal sex especially.
+Light exercise or yoga, taking a warm shower, or receiving a massage can all help prepare the body.
+Put on some of your favorite pornography.
+Massage the opening of the anus with a finger or favorite anal-safe vibrator.
+Grab a partner and an oral dam and go to town with some anallingus.
 Anal play does not have to involve penetration to be enjoyable, but it is always a good idea to work your way up slowly if that is your goal.

-Another thing I typically do not recommend is using oil-based lubricants because they can damage latex condoms.
-Using protection and practicing safer sex is important when having any type of sex, but especially important with the butt.
-Condoms, gloves, and dental dams can reduce the risk of transmitting STI’s among partners and help clean-up go much smoother after having anal sex.
+Know thine safety!
+Using protection and practicing safer sex is important when having any type of sex, and perhaps especially important when it comes to the butt.
+Condoms, gloves, and dental dams can reduce the risk of transmitting infections among partners and help clean-up go much smoother after having anal sex.
 Always remember to use a new condom or glove when switching from fucking a butt to fucking a vagina.
-Bacteria from the human GI system can cause infection when it gets into the vagina from the anus.
+Bacteria from the human GI system can cause infection when it gets into the vag or urethra from the anus.
 While it is not possible to get pregnant from having anal sex specifically, pregnancy can occur if semen gets inside the vagina or on the vulva during changes in position, removing a condom, etc.

 Advocating for yourself and being able to share your needs is extremely important when trying anal play with a partner.
 If you are on the receiving end you need to have a plan for if things go wrong.
-Do you have a signal in place to let your partner know when you need them to stop or to slow down?
-I often find myself somewhere between “Please go deeper…” and “Holy fuck not that deep.”
-If you are not confident in your ability to be completely honest with your partner about how you are feeling then you probably should not be having butt sex with them.
+Do you have a quick signal in place to let your partner know when you need them to stop or slow down?
+My partner(s) and I use various safe words to mean different things.
+Because we discuss their meanings in advance, we know better how to navigate potential situations.
+If you are not confident in your ability to be candid with your partner about your feelings, you should probably not be having sex with them.